Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 Train and bus operators

-FAQs about the train journey from Berlin to Macerata
+What do people frequently ask about the train journey from Berlin to Macerata?

 Want to know more about your journey from Berlin to Macerata?
 We've compiled some of the most frequently asked questions by our customers to help you plan your journey.